Gardens

 Is garden design expensive?

-Garden design can be expensive, but it needn't be – the cost of your garden design project will vary depending on your specifications and size of the job.
+Garden design can be costly, but the price of a project will vary depending on your specifications and the size of the space.
+More complex gardens, with intricate layouts or high-end planting schemes, naturally come with higher fees.

 How much does a garden survey cost?